Admins

 User Management

-If one thing is for certain when it comes to Salesforce administration, that is user management.
+If one thing is for certain when it comes to Salesforce administration, it is user management.
 Inspector Reloaded already makes it incredibly easy to find users based on various information, such as username, name, or email, right within the side pop-up.
 But what about the results?

 This 2.0 version features Thomas Malidin Delabriere’s contribution, which gives you the option to filter out not only inactive internal users, but Experience Cloud external users as well.
 An added bonus is that Profile Name can also be enabled as a default search field, right within the Options page.
 It can be confusing at times for the search results to return all users, so make sure to check out these options and enable or disable them as needed.